Tent, Backpack, Sleep System

 For a majority of three season hiking, we recommend the Outdoor Research Echo Hoodie.
 This sun hoody is incredibly light, stretchy, comfortable, breathable, airy, quick drying, moisture wicking, and rated to UPF 15-20 (depending on color).
 This shirt does it all, and is perfect compliment to an ultralight backpacking gear kit.
 Pack a sun hoody and you’ll find that you will save weight carrying less sunscreen and also get less sun burns.
 We’ve worn this shirt around the world and are always impressed.
 What’s more, it’s built with eco-friendly recycled polyester!

 There’s so much to like about the Men’s KUHL Renegade Convertible Pants.
-You want the best cargo pockets in the biz?
-Check.
-The most durable pants fabric for bushwhacking and scrambling?
-Check.
-Zip off lower legs to convert to shorts?
-Check.
-Add in a dash of stretch and a comfortable, roomy fit and these Renegades make for some of the best hiking pants imaginable.
+But most importantly, tons of discreet cargo pocket storage, immaculate durability for bushwhacking and scrambling, UPF 50, roomy fit, quick-dry fabric, and a dash of stretch for comfort.
 Our only knock is that they’re a bit heavier than average, but it’s not a huge deal since you wear them rather than carry them.

 Womens Kuhl Freeflex Roll-up Pants